xmartlabs/xmartlabs.github.io/_posts/2020-08-04-latest-updates-on-apple-machine-learning.md

 Not only have we built some cool almost magical apps, but we have also rolled up our sleeves to create first of its kind development tools like **[Bender](https://xmartlabs.github.io/Bender/)** a few days before WWDC 17.

-So now let's get into what new capabilities released Apple at the WWDC 2020.
+So now let's get into what new capabilities were released by Apple at the WWDC 2020.

 ## What's new in Vision Framework?